droonga/droonga.org/tutorial/1.0.6/dump-restore/index.md

 $ curl "$endpoint/d/table_remove?name=Term"
 ~~~

-Note, don't forget to restart the "droonga-http-server" service on each node to refresh response caches, before separation.
+Note, don't forget to restart the `droonga-http-server` service on each node to refresh response caches, before separation.

 After that there are two clusters: one contains `node0` with data, another contains `node1` with no data.
 Confirm it: